Evaluation¶

 LVIS evaluation¶

-LVIS is a large-vocabulary instance segmentation dataset with ~1,200 categories.
+LVIS (Gupta et al., ECCV 2019) is a large-vocabulary instance segmentation dataset with ~1,200 categories.
 It uses federated annotation — each image is only exhaustively labeled for a subset of categories.
 Running standard COCO eval on LVIS over-penalizes detectors by treating every unannotated category as a missed detection. hotcoco handles this correctly out of the box.

 Drop-in replacement for lvis-api¶